ROCm/HIP/docs/understand/programming_model.rst

 such as GPUs.
 HIP supports many imperative languages, such as Python via PyHIP, but this document focuses on the original C/C++ API of HIP.

-..
-RJH>> If HIP programming uses SIMT for thread instructions, but the hardware implementation is SIMD for the execution of threads, then maybe we focus on SIMT as the top-level concept?

 While GPUs may be capable of running applications written for CPUs if properly ported and compiled, it would not be an efficient use of GPU resources.
 GPUs are different from CPUs in fundamental ways, and should be used accordingly to achieve optimum